rcervant/dog-adoption/WRITEUP.md

 4. **Port Conflict**: In case port 3306 is already in use, you can change the port mapping in the **`docker run`** command to use a different port, such as 3307:

     ```bash
-    bashCopy code
     docker run --name fetch_take_home_db -p 3307:3306 -e MYSQL_ROOT_PASSWORD=password -v ./scripts/init.sql:/docker-entrypoint-initdb.d/init.sql mysql
     ```

 ### **Troubleshooting App Issues**

-If you encounter issues while using the app, follow these troubleshooting steps:
+In the event that you encounter issues while using the app, we recommend following these troubleshooting steps:

-- **Node.js and Next.js**: Make sure you have Node.js version 18.7 installed on your machine, as well as the latest version of Next.js (13.5 as of this writing).
+- **Node.js and Next.js**: Ensure that you have Node.js version 18.7 installed on your machine, along with the latest Next.js version (13.5 at the time of writing).
-- **Development Mode**: Try running the app in development mode to check for any errors logged to the console.
+- **Development Mode**: To identify any potential problems, run the app in development mode and check for error messages in the console.
-- **Restart**: Attempt to resolve the issue by restarting the app.
+- **Restart**: Attempt to resolve the issue by restarting the application.
-- **Clear Browser Cache and Cookies**: Clear your browser's cache and cookies, as this can sometimes resolve problems with stale auth cookies.
+- **Clear Browser Cache and Cookies**: Resolving problems related to stale auth cookies can often be achieved by clearing your browser's cache and cookies.
-- **Clear Next Cache**: Clear your Next.js cache `.next/`, as this can sometimes resolve problems with stale data.
+- **Clear Next Cache**: To address potential issues stemming from stale data, clear your Next.js cache stored in the `.next/` directory.
-- **Use a Different Browser**: If the issue persists, try using a different web browser.
+- **Use an Alternate Browser**: If the issue persists, consider switching to a different web browser.
-- **Using Incognito Mode**: The app relies on an auth cookie being placed on the browser to verify the user. **`Incognito mode DOES NOT save this cookie`**.
-As a result, the app will not work in incognito mode.
+- **Using Incognito Mode**: Please note that the app relies on an authentication cookie placed in the browser to verify the user. **`Incognito mode DOES NOT save this cookie`**, rendering the app inoperative in such a mode.

 ### **Reporting Bugs**

-If you continue to experience difficulties, consider [reporting a bug](https://github.com/rcervant/fetch-take-home/issues).
-When reporting a bug, please include the following information:
+Should you continue to face difficulties, you are encouraged to consider [reporting a bug](https://github.com/rcervant/fetch-take-home/issues).
+When submitting a bug report, kindly include the following information:

-- A clear description of the issue you're facing.
+- A comprehensive description of the issue you are encountering.
 - Detailed steps to reproduce the problem.
+- Information regarding the versions you are using:
-- The version of Node.js you're using.
+  - Node.js version.
-- The version of Next.js you're using.
+  - Next.js version.
-- The version of Docker you're using.
+  - Docker version.

-By providing this information, you'll help in the identification and resolution of any potential issues.
+By furnishing this data, you will significantly contribute to the identification and resolution of any potential issues.

+## Conclusion

+The Dog Matching App is a fully functional application that allows users to search for dogs by breed and age, and add them to their favorites.
+The app is built with Next.js 13, Shadcn UI, and Prisma ORM.
+It is deployed on Vercel and uses a MySQL database hosted on PlanetScale.
+The app is fully responsive and supports infinite scrolling.
+It also supports server-side data fetching and caching with Next.js.
+It can be further improved by adding location-based searching, favorites, pagination, and testing.

+Your time and commitment to understanding the application's inner workings is greatly appreciated.